IIIF/api/source/api/discovery/0.1/index.md

 The basic information required, in order to provide a minimally effective set of links to IIIF resources to harvest is just the URIs of those resources.
 However, with the addition of a little boilerplate in the JSON, we can be on the path towards a robust set of information that clients can use to optimize their harvesting.

-Starting with the Manifest URIs, we add an "Update" Activity wrapper around them.
-The order of the Manifests is unimportant, but each should only appear once in the list.
-In terms of optimization, it provides no additional benefit over any other simpler list format, but is compatible with the following levels.
-This is the minimum level for interoperability, but further levels are significant improvements in terms of efficiency.
+Starting with the IIIF resource URIs, we add an "Update" Activity wrapper around them.
+The order of the resources in the resulting list is unimportant, but each should only appear once.
+In terms of optimization, this approach provides no additional benefit over any other simpler list format, but is compatible with the following levels which introduce significant benefits.
+This is the minimum level for interoperability on the path towards a complete and homogeneous framework that addresses the breadth of the objectives and scope for this specification.

 Example level 0 Activity: